caizhitan/BCM_Demo_Reports/README.md

 > [!IMPORTANT]
 > **Note: All data in this repo is fictional and does not depict actual financials**.

-This repository focuses on just Reports, which is a small segment within BCM Web Portal which is **confidential** for internal LTA usage.
+This repository focuses on just Reports (*and alot of data handling*), which is a small segment within BCM Web Portal which is **confidential** for internal LTA usage.

 _As such Minimal User Interfaces will be shared._